Greater Pittsburgh

 Through research, we also identified our users to be both a non tech-savvy and a tech-savvy audience: 1) food bank clients, and 2) “guides” who help the food bank clients.

-Current state: not responsive, lack of clear information hierarchy, offers a bare minimum of info
+*Current state is not responsive, lacks clear information hierarchy, and offers a bare minimum of info.

 USER RESEARCH